Swastik1993bond/argocd-demo/README.md

 # Get all the namespace information
 kubectl -n argocd get all

-# the argocd server if shown as ClusterIP, then we need to update it to NodePort or Loadbalancer or need to pass via ingress else it wont expose to outside network.
+# The argocd server if shown as ClusterIP, then we need to update it to NodePort or Loadbalancer or need to pass via ingress else it wont expose to outside network.
 To edit type this command and go to all the way to the bottom and change ClusterIP to NodePort and save that

 kubectl -n argocd edit svc argocd-server